leinardi/gkraken/README.md

 # GKraken
-GKraken is a GTK application that allows you to control the cooling (and soon also the lighting) of a NXZT Kraken X (X42, X52, X62 or X72) pump from Linux.
+GKraken is a GTK application that allows you to control the cooling (and soon also the lighting) of a NZXT Kraken X (X42, X52, X62 or X72) pump from Linux.

 ## TODO